 Where our graduates work

-The Computer Science degree at Coventry University is linked into industry.
-Students have worked with a variety of companies ranging from startups through SMEs to large familiar names.
+Successful graduates of this course have worked with a variety of companies ranging from start-ups through SMEs to large familiar names.
 Recently, these companies, and the roles taken have included:

 - Test Consultant at TSG-Consulting